Last Updated on 20th July 2022 by Pauline Loughlin

 Cooking them for too long can make them overly hard or soft, depending on your cooking method.
 If you don’t cook them long enough, they can still be hard and frozen inside, and no one wants to put a bite of spaghetti in their mouth and taste frozen meatball.

 Frozen meatballs are usually precooked, so all you have to do is warm them up.
 However, you may want to heat them up using a specific cooking method, depending on what dish you are making and how you plan to use the meatballs.
+If you are cooking meatballs from raw then we have a guide on how long to bake meatballs at 425 and other oven temperatures.

 Since the meatballs are already cooked for you ahead of time, there isn’t a lot you need to do.
-You may even be able to toss them into the pot,
+You may even be able to toss them into the pot, oven, or pan along with the other food you are making and let them all cook together, allowing them to share juices and flavours.

 What to Use Frozen Meatballs for